-4. The producer/consumer tandem: is based on direct person-to-person contact and trust, with no intermediaries or hierarchy and no subordination.
+- The Producer/Consumer Tandem: is based on direct person-to-person contact and trust, with no intermediaries or hierarchy and no subordination.
 (URGENCI)

 Community Supported Agriculture first developed in Japan and Switzerland in the 1970s.
 In the 1980s the idea became popular in the USA and also spread to several countries within Europe.
-Particularly since the turn of the millennium CSA has received great attention and is experiencing considerable growth in many countries around the world.
-In 2008 URGENCI – The International Network of Community Supported Agriculture was formed.
+Since the turn of the millennium CSA has received particularly great attention and is experiencing considerable growth in many countries around the world.
+In 2008, URGENCI – The International Network of Community Supported Agriculture was formed.
 URGENCI is the leading organization for networking and promotion of CSA worldwide.

 While CSA is the most common expression, the model has many different names in different languages.
 Visit the pages of the initiatives in the different countries to learn more about them: